e271828e/Flight.jl/docs/notes/design/framework_design.md

 entry (chunked internally).
 Value parts give `ẋ₀`, `y₀`; partials give `A`, `B`, `C`, `D` simultaneously, exact to machine precision — replacing four `FiniteDiff` jacobians, their step-size heuristics and ~4n perturbed evaluations.
-Unseeded states sit constant at the operating point; the discrete tier is frozen with zero partials — precisely "linearize with `z` held" (§13.2).
+Unseeded states sit constant at the operating point, and so do unseeded slots (root-slot cells follow the activation scalar via §13.2's leaf walk over their concrete declarations; the condition apply embeds their `Float64` values as zero-partial constants); the discrete tier is frozen with zero partials — precisely "linearize with `z` held" (§13.2).
+Differentiation participation is a per-invocation *seeding* fact, never a typing fact — one register for `x` and slots alike.

 **A pure query, and `capture` settled.** Linearization is the first service with no commit and no boundary zero: scratch buffers only, nothing